dmarx/keyframed/README.md

 ```

-You can access the data points of a Keyframed object by indexing it like a sequence.
-If the index you specify is not a keyframe (i.e., a data point that has been explicitly set), the value will be interpolated based on the surrounding keyframes.
-The default method of interpolation is "previous", which will simply return the value of the closest preceding keyframe.
-However, you can specify a different method of interpolation when setting a keyframe, or you can specify a callable function that will be used to generate the value at the given index.

 You can append one Keyframed object to another using the append method.
-This will add the data points and keyframes of the second object to the end of the first object, and will adjust the length of the first object accordingly.
+This will concatenate the data points and keyframes of the second object to the end of the first object, and will adjust the length of the first object accordingly.

 You can also modify the keyframes and data points of a Keyframed object by setting new values using the indexing syntax.
 This will create a new keyframe at the specified index, with the given value and interpolation method.
 If you want to specify a different interpolation method than the default, you can pass a tuple containing the value and the interpolation method as the value when setting a keyframe.